aghassaei/triangles-in-drosophila-ppi/README.md

-# Identifying Triangles in Drosophila (spelling) Interactome
+# Identifying Triangles in Drosophila Interactome

-**Note for Anna:** This repository is complete but still private at the time that I am turning this in because I'd like to add more to it before making it public.
-When I make it public I will let you know!

 # Abstract

 There are several ways to visualize the interactions of proteins.
 One of them is to create a graph where each node is a protein and an edge between nodes symbolizes an interaction between those two proteins.
-After visualizing such a graph, there are certain shapes that emerge (spelling).
-Given a protein-protein interactome (PPI) of *Drosophila (spelling)*, the objective of this project is to identify all triangles that contain one of the proteins in non-muscle myosin (NMII).
+After visualizing such a graph, there are certain shapes that emerge.
+Given a protein-protein interactome (PPI) of *Drosophila*, the objective of this project is to identify all triangles that contain one of the proteins in non-muscle myosin (NMII).
 Using an algorythm to find these triangles, I identified all triangles that contain one or both of the proteins in NMII.
 The most frequent triangles that contained NMII